-Manitoba Hydro (MH) constructed the Manitoba Minnesota Transmission Project (MMTP), which consists of a 500 kilovolt AC transmission line in southeastern Manitoba.
+Manitoba Hydro (MH) constructed the Manitoba-Minnesota Transmission Project (MMTP), which consists of a 500 kilovolt AC transmission line in southeastern Manitoba.
 Construction of the MMTP began during the summer of 2019 and was completed in June of 2020.
 The Project originates at the Dorsey Converter Station northwest of Winnipeg and continues south around Winnipeg, within the Existing Transmission Corridor, the Southern Loop Transmission Corridor, and the Riel-Vivian Transmission Corridor, to just east of Provincial Trunk Highway 12.
 The route continues southward across the rural municipalities (RM) of Springfield, Tache, Ste.
 Anne, La Broquerie, Stuartburn, and exits at the Canada-United States border near the community of Piney.

-This report provides the results of mammal monitoring including white-tailed deer and predators from aerial surveys conducted during winter in 2016, 2017, 2018 (pre-construction), and 2020 (during construction).
+This report provides the results of mammal monitoring including white-tailed deer and predators from aerial surveys conducted during winter in 2016, 2017, 2018 (pre-construction), 2020 (during construction), and 2022 (after construction).
 Surveys were conducted to evaluate null and alternate hypotheses for ungulates (elk, moose, and white-tailed deer) relative to mortality, distribution, and abundance.
 Surveys also provided data on the distribution and abundance of predators (coyote and grey wolf) to test null and alternative hypotheses on their observed impact on ungulates as outlined in the MMTP Environmental Monitoring Plan (2019).
-Existing camera traps installed for preconstruction monitoring were also carried over into post-construction monitoring, with a total of 16 camera trap arrays used in the study with 10 cameras positioned in potentially affected areas along the FPR and 6 cameras in reference or control areas.
+Existing camera traps installed for pre-construction monitoring were also carried over into post-construction monitoring, with a total of 16 camera trap arrays used in the study with 10 cameras positioned in potentially affected areas along the FPR and 6 cameras in reference or control areas.

-The purpose of this report is to summarize the results of the pre-construction aerial survey and trail camera data and to compare/contrast results from construction data and assess/accept null or alternate hypotheses related to Project effects.
+The purpose of this report is to summarize the results of the pre-construction aerial survey data (2016-2018) and trail camera data (2018-2020), and to compare/contrast results from construction/operation data (2020-2022 aerial surveys) and assess/accept null or alternate hypotheses related to Project effects.
 Narratives of results relative to the potential effects described in the EIS and Environmental Monitoring Plan are provided.